rtedpro-cpu/dockermox/vmbr0/README.md

 Actual vmbr0 Networking support
 Here is how to do it.

-(Ignore this step IF you are not using 8.3b3 tag) Stop the proxnet service inside containe
+(Ignore this step IF you are not using 8.3b3 tag) Stop the proxnet service inside container
 ```bash
 docker exec -it proxmoxve systemctl stop proxnet.timer
 ```